 Q) What size aerator would be best for my pond?

-Koi aerators are usually rated in Cubic Foot per Minute (CFM) and work to move air from a pressurised storage chamber using an air compressor.
-Unlike regular pond pumps that move water, air pumps work by converting potential energy (from electricity) into pressurised air which ends up in your pond as highly concentrated oxygen mix.
+Koi aerators are usually rated in Cubic Foot per Minute (CFM) and work to move air from a pressurized storage chamber using an air compressor.
+Unlike regular pond pumps that move water, air pumps work by converting potential energy (from electricity) into pressurized air which ends up in your pond as highly concentrated oxygen mix.
 Lower-end aerators may not always utilize a compressor, but higher-end models usually include one for better air flow and operation.

 In terms of the size of air compressor you’d need for your pond, we’ve created a simple table to give you a rough estimate of the flow rates in CFM you may need.
 As well as the CFM, you need to also consider the air pumps maximum operational depth to ensure it can provide sufficient air flow at your ponds deepest point.
 This is usually indicated in the aerators product specification sheet, so be sure to cross-check this before investing!

 The Best Koi Pond Aerator Kit Reviews 2023

 Below are some of our top koi aerator recommendations, all of which have been chosen based on their flow rates, compression depths, and energy saving potential.
 Reviews have been included for pond air compressors suitable for small, medium, and large fish stocked ponds.